dicelab-rhul/ICUA/README.md

 ## Actions

 * `ICUAction` - the action that an agent takes to provide feedback to a user.
 Takes a similar form to an ICU event `ICUAction(dst, data)` with the source being the agent.
-* `CommunicationAction` - the action used to communicate amoung agents in the ICUA system, may be used to corrdinate feedback.
+* `CommunicationAction` - the action used to communicate amoung agents in the ICUA system, may be used to coordinate feedback.

 --------------------------